dogac00/Data-Structures/README.md

-# Defining-a-Binary-Tree
+# Binary-Search-Tree
-I will define a binary tree using Python.
+The implementation of a Binary Search Tree with Python 3.